medh2000/mlproject/mlproject.md

-Coursera Machine Learning Project
+Coursera Machine Learning: Project M Hassan 2015
-M Hassan
-2015
 ========================================================

 Wearable devices are gaining popularity recently, there are number of companies both startup and legacy tech leaders that are trying to dominate this new market.
 Wearable devices collect data from users in different categories of events such as sports actvivities to health.
 The focus of this project is to utilize some sample data on the quality of certain exercises to predict the manner in which they did the exercise.